 I had been ashamed to switch my major.
 I felt as though I’d lost a semester to theatre.
 But theatre helped me with journalism more than I thought possible.
 It helped me in my other classes, too.
 And later, so did journalism.

 My point is, switching majors is scary if you don’t know exactly what you want to study.
-But it’s a sure-fire way to create a liberal arts curriculum, even though you may tack on a semester to your college time.
-If you’re unhappy with your major now, just know what you’re learning WILL come in handy at some point in the future.
+But if you’re unhappy with your major now, just know what you’re learning WILL come in handy at some point in the future.